 Seeking insight into the new normal - the attorney

-“There are riches in niches” John Moran, Esq.
+“There are riches in niches” John Morgan, Esq.

 In confusion, fear and disarray, people need advice and assistance.
 Some attorneys and firms will prosper and even thrive while a number will see work and revenues shrink.
 Where will you be?